-- An extension to the requirements under subsection (2) of this section may be requested by a school district with mileage needs for their bus routes that are unable to be met by the average daily mileage achieved under actual conditions in Washington emission school buses. - The requirements of subsection (2) of this section do not prohibit the use of externally vented fuel-operated passenger heaters from November 15 through March 15 annually until other viable alternatives become available.
+An extension to the requirements under subsection (2) of this requested by a school section may be for with mileage their district needs routes that are unable to be met by average daily mileage achieved under actual conditions in Washington for emission school buses.

+The requirements of subsection (b) this section do not prohibit the use of vented fuel-operated externally passenger heaters from November 15 through March annually until other viable alternatives become available.
+(4)"